- Arundhati Roy

-Roy was born in Shillong, India in 1959.
-She studied architecture in New Delhi, where she now lives, and has worked as a film designer, actor, and screenplay writer in India.
+Roy was born in Shillong, India, in 1959.
+She studied architecture in New Delhi, where she now lives, and has worked as a film designer, actor and screenplay writer in India.
 Her first novel, The God of Small Things, won the 1997 Booker Prize, Britain’s most prestigious literary award.
-It has sold six million copies and has been translated into over 20 languages worldwide.
+It has sold 6 million copies and has been translated into over 20 languages worldwide.

-Soon after the war in Iraq was officially declared over, Arundhati Roy addressed a packed audience at the Riverside Church in Harlem, New York on May 13th, 2003 as "a slave who presumes to criticize her king."
+Soon after the war in Iraq was officially declared over, Arundhati Roy addressed a packed audience at the Riverside Church in Harlem, New York, on May 13, 2003 as "a slave who presumes to criticize her king."

 She spoke out against the invasion and occupation of Iraq, from the same pulpit where the Rev. Dr. Martin Luther King spoke out against the invasion of Vietnam over three decades ago.

 Arundhati Roy named the speech "Instant-Mix Imperial Democracy, Buy One Get One Free."
 The speech was sponsored by the Center for Economic and Social Rights and the Lannan Foundation, where she received the 2002 Prize for Cultural Freedom.

 AMY GOODMAN: And today we turn to Arundhati, the great writer, author of The God of Small Things.
 She won the Booker Prize, for that award, the youngest person ever to win the prestigious literary award.
 She came to the United States and delivered address at Riverside Church, soon after President Bush landed on the aircraft carrier and announced all hostilities were over in Iraq.
 Since that time, more U.S. soldiers have died than during the invasion.
 This is the address that Arundhati Roy gave at Riverside Church.